michel-kraemer/citeproc-java/_includes/sample.md

 <h2>More than 9000 styles</h2>

-citeproc-java is based on [citeproc-js](https://github.com/Juris-M/citeproc-js) and uses the [Citation Style Language (CSL)](http://citationstyles.org/) citation styles.
+citeproc-java uses the [Citation Style Language (CSL)](http://citationstyles.org/) citation styles.

-Select from more than [9000 styles](http://citationstyles.org/).
-All CSL styles are freely available and distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+Select from more than 9000 styles.
+All
+CSL styles are freely available and distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).